 Spark Page also gives users some customization options.
 The Themes button on the upper righthand corner of the page lets you choose from different themes.
-The button next to it lets you preview your website so you can see how the theme and layout look before sharing.
+The button next to it lets you preview your website.
+This way you can see how the theme and layout look before sharing.

 When you’re ready to share your website, the Share button in the top corner gives you a handful of options for sharing your page with an audience.
-The clipboard button in blue below will create a link you can share on any platform from a newsletter emailed to parents to a post on your PTA’s Facebook page.
+The clipboard button in blue below will create a link.
+You can share the link on any platform.
+This includes a newsletter emailed to parents to a post on your PTA’s Facebook page.
 The embed option is great if your school or district already has it’s own website.
 Remember to make sure you have all permissions set for sharing student work before creating a public link.